Charles0115/fmri-pipeline/README.md

    BET doc: https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/BET(2f)UserGuide.html
    3. Merge the skull stripped frames into one file using fslmerge
 3. You can use ss-run-all.bash to process all the functional files automatically.
+4. Once the algorithm finishes, it will make an alarm sound.

 #### Structural data